-A nice jogging suit doesn't make you a runner, just as wearing a football jersey doesn't make you an NFL player.
+A nice track suit doesn't make you a runner, just as wearing a football jersey doesn't make you an NFL player.
 To go for the gold, you need to do more than be a part of the pack.
 Never settle for simply getting on the field or in the race.
-Yet even the glory of a thrilling win on the field will pass.
-The glory God has for all who know Him is eternal and unfading.
+Run to win!
+The glory of God, for all who know Him, is eternal and unfading.
 One day God is going to reward you for what you do for Him.
-Because of the nature of that reward, you pursue "the upward call of God in Christ Jesus" (Phil.
+Because of the nature of that reward, pursue "the upward call of God in Christ Jesus" (Phil.
 3:14) with all you have.
-Living a life filled with excuses keeps you from pursing the finish line with a fervor and intensity befitting the stakes of your eternal race.
+Living a life filled with excuses keeps you from pursing the finish line with passion and intensity equal to the stakes of your eternal race.